 Are you ready for some post-lockdown travel?

-Lockdown is easing and many English campsites are gearing up for re-opening on July 4th so it’s time to get your caravan or motorhome ready for some post-lockdown travel.
+Lockdown is easing and many UK campsites are gearing up for re-opening in April 2021 so it’s time to get your caravan or motorhome ready for some post-lockdown travel.

 Caravan and motorhome dealerships

-Many caravan and motorhome dealerships in England re-opened at the start of June so people could start to pick up new caravans and motorhomes ordered before lockdown.
-There are also reports of lots of caravanning and motorhoming newbies as people look at an alternative to a package holiday abroad.
+Many caravan and motorhome dealerships in England will re-open on April 12th so people can start to pick up new caravans and motorhomes ordered before lockdown.
+Reports continue of lots of caravanning and motorhoming newbies as people look at an alternative to a package holiday abroad.

 1. Check for damage